IBM/customized-deployable-architecture/.github/workflow-readme.md

 ### Project based onboarding workflow

-This workflow highlights the coordination of IBM Catalog, IBM Projects and IBM Schematics to illustrate the EPX process flow.
+This workflow highlights the coordination between IBM Catalog, IBM Projects and IBM Schematics to illustrate the EPX process flow.
+Here the offering version is imported to a catalog and a configuration created in a Project enabling the project to track its validation status.
+Prior to the execution of the workflow some basic setup is needed between the catalog and project.

+Before executing the workflow - one time setup
+- create the catalog
+- create the project
+- Link the catalog and the project by editing the catalog details.
+In this workflow, the authorization is an IBM Cloud api key.
+Define it as part of the catalog details with the project.

+#### Security and Compliance scanning

+This workflow also utilizes the IBM Security and Compliance service to scan the provisioned resources and validate the claimed security controls.
+This requires an instance of Security and Compliance (SCC) on an IBM Cloud account.

+Additional secrets have been defined in this repository to hold the id of the account that owns the SCC instance and to store an api key for that same account.
+The SCC controls that are claimed are specified in the `ibm_catalog.json` file in the compliance section.
+Scan results are applied to each version that is onboarded.